 The world is filled with colors, so why not try to dazzle your Filipino colleagues and friends using the naming colors in Tagalog?
-In this article, we will walk you through two primary sets of how native Tagalog speakers point out colors.
-Officially, there is no exact rule when you should use a specific term.
-In this sense, it would be great if you can learn the traditional Tagalog colors and its updated Filipino counterparts.
+This article will walk you through two primary sets of how native Tagalog speakers point out colors.
+Officially, there is no exact rule when using a specific term.
+In this sense, it would be great to learn the traditional Tagalog colors and their updated Filipino counterparts.
 If you are up for that, then off we go!

 In the Tagalog language, color is directly translated as “kulay.”
 Here are some examples of how to use the word appropriately:

 *Note: As you can see from the table above, what makes Tagalog a unique language is the fact that the meaning of words can significantly change just by adding a few extra letters.